Brendan Hughes

-Brendan Hughes (June 1948 – 16 February 2008), also known as "The Dark", and "Darkie" was a leading Irish republican and former Officer Commanding (OC) of the Belfast Brigade of the Provisional Irish Republican Army (IRA).
+Brendan Hughes (June 1948 – 16 February 2008) was a leading Irish republican and former Officer Commanding (OC) of the Belfast Brigade of the Provisional Irish Republican Army (IRA).
+His reputation with the republican cause would lead to nicknames like The Dark, and Darkie.
 He was the leader of the 1980 Irish hunger strike.

 Background

-Hughes was born into an Irish Nationalist Catholic family from the Lower Falls Road area of Belfast, Northern Ireland.
-He became a member of the Merchant Navy in the late 1960s, believing it would reduce the income burden on his father.
+Hughes was born in June 1948 into an Irish Nationalist Catholic family from the Lower Falls area of Belfast, Northern Ireland.
+He joined the British Merchant Navy in the late 1960s, believing it would reduce the income burden on his father.
 He became involved in the republican movement after the 1969 riots, believing he would be protecting his community from loyalist mobs.

 He was a cousin of Charles Hughes, who was the O/C of D Company in the Provisional IRA Belfast Brigade during the Falls Curfew, and who was shot and killed in March 1971 by the Official Irish Republican Army's Belfast Brigade during a feud between the Provisional and Official IRAs.